Main content of the website

 How to submit a tender or quotation?

 The Township of the Archipelago uses the tendering process to sell municipal tax sale properties.
 Tenders must be submitted on the legislated prescribed form known as Form 7.
-Tenders MUST include a certified cheque or bank draft equalling 20% of the tendered price.
+Tenders MUST include a certified cheque or bank draft equaling 20% of the tendered price.
 The tender advertisement will provide the deadline for submitting tenders – the date and time will be strictly enforced.